 3. Make the most of your time together

-When you are together, make sure you’re spending your time wisely.
-Even if you decide to watch a movie, snuggle up together or spend a few minutes discussing your day first.
+When you are together, the most important thing is to make sure you’re spending your time wisely.
+Even if you decide to watch a movie, snuggle up together, spend a few minutes making meaningful conversation, and make a point to discuss your day first.

 4. Discuss your marriage goals and dreams

 My husband and I regularly discuss our budget and our financial goals, but make sure that you’re discussing other dreams, as well.
-Talk about big dreams, like the number of kids you’d like to have, as well as small goals, like your next vacation or date night.
+Talk about big dreams, like the number of kids you’d like to have in the early days, as well as small goals, like your next vacation or date night.

 5. Listen to each other